nikifkon/webteam/README.md

         "visibleMapHeight": 1001,  // always odd

         // depends on choosen role
-        "shootRange": 5, // how far you damage can go "shootRadius" 1 // how wide your damage can go (in radian) }
+        "shootRange": 5, // how far you damage can go (in cells) "shootRadius" 1, // how wide your damage can go (in radian) "moveSpeed": 5, // cell per tick
+        "shootSpeed": 10, // cell per tick
+        "hitboxWidth": 5,  // always odd
+        "hittboxHeight: 5,  // always odd
+    }
 }
 ```